Snakebite: Pathophysiology

 Since envenomation is completely voluntary, all venomous snakes are capable of biting without injecting venom into a person.
 Snakes may deliver such a "dry bite" rather than waste their venom on a creature too large for them to eat, a behaviour called venom metering.
-However, the percentage of dry bites varies among species: 80 percent of bites inflicted by sea snakes, which are normally timid, do not result in envenomation, whereas only 25 percent of pit viper bites are dry.
-Furthermore, some snake genera, such as rattlesnakes, significantly increase the amount of venom injected in defensive bites compared to predatory strikes.
+However, the percentage of dry bites varies among species: 80 percent of bites inflicted by sea snakes, which are normally timid, do not result in envenomation, whereas for pit viper bites the number is closer to 25 percent.
+Furthermore, some snake genera, such as rattlesnakes, can internally regulate the amount of venom they inject.
+There is a wide variance in the composition of venoms from one species of venomous snake to another.
+Some venoms may have their greatest effect on a victim's respiration or circulatory system.
+Others may damage or destroy tissues.
+This variance has imparted to the venom of each species a distinct chemistry.
+Sometimes antivenins have to be developed for individual species.
+For this reason, standard therapeutic measures will not work in all cases.

 Some dry bites may also be the result of imprecise timing on the snake's part, as venom may be prematurely released before the fangs have penetrated the person.
 Even without venom, some snakes, particularly large constrictors such as those belonging to the Boidae and Pythonidae families, can deliver damaging bites; large specimens often cause severe lacerations, or the snake itself pulls away, causing the flesh to be torn by the needle-sharp recurved teeth embedded in the person.
 While not as life-threatening as a bite from a venomous species, the bite can be at least temporarily debilitating and could lead to dangerous infections if improperly dealt with.

-While most snakes must open their mouths before biting, African and Middle Eastern snakes belonging to the family Atractaspididae are able to fold their fangs to the side of their head without opening their mouth and jab a person.
+While most snakes must open their mouths before biting, African and Middle Eastern snakes belonging to the family Atractaspididae can fold their fangs to the side of their head without opening their mouth and jab a person.